Joining VeloClub not only supports the work we do, there are some fantastic benefits:

 Hello: Victor Campenaerts

 What it means: Campenaerts is a great pickup for a team in need of results.
 He has the talent to take time trial victories in Grand Tours, and he’s good at marketing himself too.

 Hello: Tiesj Benoot

-What it means: 25-year-old all-around talents don’t hit the market that often, so Benoot is a great pickup.
+What it means: Dumoulin’s departure is a massive loss.
+This team was built around his talent.
+Without him, Sunweb goes from one of cycling’s top teams to a middle-of-the-pack squad.
+At least in the arrivals department, Benoot is a great pickup.
 If he can turn his potential into results in races like the Tour of Flanders, Benoot will help Sunweb bounce back from a quieter 2018 season than the team would have wanted.

 What it means: Trek-Segafredo has signed several proven veterans in the later stages of their careers in recent years with mixed results.
 Nibali definitely fits that bill.
 With Nibali turning 35 this November, it seems pretty clear that his best days are behind him.
 That said, he still seems like a strong bet in races like Il Lombardia, and that’s nothing to sneeze at.
 Plus, it’s not like he has nothing left in the tank in the Grand Tours, finishing second at this year’s Giro.
 At the very least, he’s a popular star and a great marketing opportunity for a team with an Italian sponsor.